 6. Are you asked if your online?
-Or when/where your next show is?
+Or when and where your next show is?

-If your not online, you should be.
-This doesn't necessarily mean you have to sell online, but at least have a presence on at least one social media avenue.
-You can list where all your events are for the year, post new products you are launching as well as create awareness about your business!
+If you're not online, you should be.
+This doesn't necessarily mean you have to sell online, but at least have a presence on at least one social media channel.
+You can list where all your events are for the year, post new products you are launching, as well as, create awareness about your business!

 7. Is there anything they complain about?

 Low lighting?
 Tripping hazards?
-Or maybe they are complaining about a competitive, use this as marketing leverage to up-sale your product!
+Or maybe they are complaining about a competitor!
+Use this as marketing leverage to up-sell your product!
 If you are needing some customer service tips, try this blog: 3 Customer Service Tips You Should Use When Selling at Flea Markets

 8. What questions are you asked all the time?